Widget

 • publishableKey (string) — required

-• apiUrl?, icHost?, derivationOrigin?
+• apiUrl?, icHost?, derivationOrigin?, evmProvider?

-• actorProvider?, connectedWallet?, useOwnWallet?
+• actorProvider?, connectedWallet?, useOwnWallet?, debug?

 • plugNPlay?